 If you are getting this error message during an attempt to start your application server (mostly Tomcat), perform the following actions.

-This command will help you set a path to the variable on the server.
+This command sets the path to the variable on the server.

 JAVA_HOME to your JDK installation directory, e.g.

 JRE or JDK

 Some CloverDX functions requires JDK to work correctly, therefore we do not recommend having only JRE installed.